frontrangesolutions/EnterWorksExportsDocumentation/docs/logging.md

  - Zero records would be in the export.
 Nothing to do.
  - Could not read {0}.
 Not converting to Excel.
  - Could not delete {0}
- - Unable to find search configuration with name {0} in {1} repository
  - Could not download assets.
  - Could not rename Value and UOM columns.
  - Saved Set Name is empty when Filter is set to Saved Set.
 Please fix one of these two parameters.
 Not applying Saved Set filter.